vitaliidox/todo_app/README.md

 <br/>

-## Welcome to the Todo App, a simple and efficient way to organize your tasks and manage your time effectively.<br/>
+### Description:

-### The Todo App provides you with the ability to generate task lists, <br/>
+The Todo App provides you with the ability to generate task lists, <br/>
-### modify them according to your needs,and monitor your progress as you complete them.<br/>
+modify them according to your needs,and monitor your progress as you complete them.<br/>
-### The app has a user-friendly interface that makes it easy to add, edit, and delete tasks.<br/>
+The app has a user-friendly interface that makes it easy to add, edit, and delete tasks.<br/>
-### To access the app's features, it is necessary to log in using your email address.<br/>
+To access the app's features, it is necessary to log in using your email address.<br/>
-### This enables you to save your to-do list to our secure server,<br/>
+This enables you to save your to-do list to our secure server,<br/>
-### ensuring that your tasks are always available whenever you need them.
+ensuring that your tasks are always available whenever you need them.
 <br/>

-### Technology:
+### Technologies:

 - JavaSript
 - TypeScript